maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 credential providers for [Visual Studio](https://docs.microsoft.com/en-us/nuget/reference/extensibility/nuget-credential-providers-for-visual-studio) and [JetBrains Rider](https://blog.jetbrains.com/dotnet/2018/03/06/credential-providers-private-nuget-feeds-rider-2018-1-eap/).
 By extension, maybe also for the .NET command line tools.
 These will prompt the user to authenticate, and are an in-IDE experience where payment detail updates and all that can be arranged.
-Discovery is key, and maybe bringing some part of what this NuGet marketplace would offer in its web application into the IDE may help.
+Discovery is key, and maybe bringing some part of what this NuGet marketplace will offer in its web application into the IDE may help.

 ## A marketplace has two sides - getting traction